godotengine/godot-docs/tutorials/3d/procedural_geometry/index.rst

 ArrayMesh
 ^^^^^^^^^

-The ArrayMesh resource extends Mesh to add a few different quality of life functions, and most importantly, the ability to construct a Mesh surface through scripting.
+The ArrayMesh resource extends Mesh to add a few different quality of life functions and, most importantly, the ability to construct a Mesh surface through scripting.

 For more information about the ArrayMesh, please see the :ref:`ArrayMesh tutorial <doc_arraymesh>`.